-Spreadsheet have ossified, calcified and putrified, through a bestowed sense of complacency.
-At this very moment, Big-Corp executives are chuckling over whiskey as they whiff a long belabored truth: “Where else will people use?
+Spreadsheet have ossified, calcified and putrified through a bestowed sense of complacency.
+At this very moment, Big-Corp executives are chuckling over whiskey as they whiff a long belabored truth: "What else will people use?
 It’s not like there’s another option!”

 More than a little chagrined, we started asking some very simple questions:

 Sourcetable is a spreadsheet with all the calculation functions and collaboration features you’ve come to expect, and many you didn’t know you needed until now.
 Sourcetable makes it easy to connect and sync to your business data, whether it’s on a database like MySql, Postgres or Redshift, or whether it lives in SaaS applications like Segment, Salesforce, Xero, Hubspot and Stripe (and many more).